Last updated on August 4, 2026

 Noxus — enterprise AI with VPC and on-prem options

-Noxus targets regulated insurers that need on-premises or VPC deployment, BYOK across Azure AI Foundry, AWS Bedrock, and Google Vertex AI, and air-gapped options.
+Noxus is the most enterprise-oriented entry here: it targets regulated insurers that need on-premises or VPC deployment, BYOK across Azure AI Foundry, AWS Bedrock, and Google Vertex AI, and air-gapped options.
+Its mobile story for agents is a web workspace reachable from mobile within the client's own perimeter — so it's really an enterprise-deployment choice more than a field-agent tool; weigh it against other platforms in the platform guide.

 Attribute Detail